la2050/challenge/_2021/learn/city-year-los-angeles.md

   child will attend along his or her educational trajectory.
 It is our goal to continue expanding our services across IUSD, replicating the success we are seeing at Crozier Middle School and Woodworth-Monroe Academy.
-Approximately how many people will be directly impacted by this proposal?: '150' Approximately how many people will be indirectly impacted by this proposal?: '1034' Please describe the broader impact of your proposal.: >- City Year is contributing to a bolder vision of what public schools can and should be for all children: places of learning, exploration, and risk-taking, where data informs practices that promote student growth and achievement and
+Approximately how many people will be directly impacted by this project, program, or initiative?: '150' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1034' Describe how Los Angeles County will be different if your work is successful.: >- City Year is contributing to a bolder vision of what public schools can and should be for all children: places of learning, exploration, and risk-taking, where data informs practices that promote student growth and achievement and